Noise dissipation mechanisms of an acoustic liner under grazing flow: Evaluation of the impinging acoustic energy

-Representative wall-normal profiles of the acoustic energy (normalized with the reference pressure and reported in dB) are shown in \fref{fig:Ei_scheme} for SPL $=130$ and $150$ dB for the sake of conciseness.
-In the absence of grazing flow (subfigures (a,c)), the distribution resembles an acoustic boundary layer: energy peaks at the channel centreline and decreases towards the wall.
+Representative wall-normal profiles of the pressure fluctuation amplitude (normalized with the reference pressure and reported in dB) are shown in \fref{fig:Ei_scheme} for SPL $=130$ and $150$ dB for the sake of conciseness.
+In the absence of grazing flow (subfigures (a,c)), the distribution resembles an acoustic boundary layer: energy peaks at the domain centreline and decreases towards the wall.
 Downstream of the orifice, the profiles exhibit the expected attenuation due to dissipation.

 When a grazing flow is introduced at 130 dB (subfigure (b)), the profiles are markedly altered.
 The acoustic energy increases towards the wall, reflecting the contribution of turbulence-induced pressure fluctuations in the boundary layer.
-Downstream of the orifice, the energy decreases in the channel core but slightly increases near the wall due to the interaction of the shear layer with the orifice jet.
+Downstream of the orifice, the energy decreases in at the centre of the domain but slightly increases near the wall due to the interaction of the shear layer with the orifice jet.

 At 150 dB with grazing flow (subfigure (d)), the profiles more closely resemble the no-flow case: the acoustic source dominates over the background turbulence, yielding a higher acoustic-to-aerodynamic fluctuation ratio, in agreement with \citet{Scarano_decompositions}.
 Interestingly, downstream of the orifice the energy distribution exhibits a local maximum not at the wall but around $y/h_c \approx -0.1$, suggesting that the stronger jetting effect at this SPL penetrates deeper into the grazing flow and locally amplifies the pressure fluctuations.